NK Troglav 1918 Livno: Women's team

-Since 2015, besides men's sections, the club has women's section too, knowno as ŽNK Troglav 1918 Livno (ŽNK stands for Women's football club).
+Since 2015, besides men's sections, the club has women's section too, known as ŽNK Troglav 1918 Livno (ŽNK stands for Women's football club).
 At start they didn't take part in any competition, but since 2016–17 season girls take part in second level of women's football in Federation of Bosnia and Herzegovina, third level in the country.

 Facilities

 Troglav 1918 play its home games at the local stadium named Zgona.
 Stadium was built in the 1960s.
 After decaying for long time, in 2015 the Club started the reconstruction.
 Concrete stands were renovated and 836 seats were added with plans to cover central part of the stand.
 Stadium now fulfills criteria for all levels beside country's top level.

 Beside football pitch, there is also another, smaller pitch used for trainings only.
 Around main pitch there is gravel running track.
 Clubhouse contains locker rooms, club offices, gym and cafe bar.

 In 2020 a brand new artificial turf field was opened next to the stadium, after almost 20 years of planning.
 In 2021 floodlights were installed and teams can train all year, all day long.